biow0lf/spree_i18n/README.md

 ## Spree Products Translations

-We've been adding a product translations feature.
-Follow the steps to see it working.
+We've introduced a product translations feature.
+Follow the steps to get it working.

-Point to the content branch.
-And add the globalize3 gem to you Gemfile
+Point to the content branch:

     gem 'spree_i18n', :git => 'git://github.com/spree/spree_i18n.git', :branch => 'content'
-    gem 'globalize3'

 Install and run the migration to create the product translations table: